Phenomenology of

 state would then transform into a superconductor.

-Observational evidence for the CMB being on the verge of a phase transition:
+Observational evidence for the CMB being on the verge of a phase transition

 The data on CMB line temperatures at very low frequencies (Arcade2,